Jill Biden says ‘it’s a little shocking’ many Republicans support Trump after indictment

 As she was in 2020 and the 2022 campaigns, Jill Biden will be active in the 2024 election cycle, helping the Democratic Party build up its resources and infrastructure while reminding supporters of what’s at stake.

-That message was stark Monday, when she told a room of about 50 donors at an apartment on Manhattan’s Upper East Side to “think about where we were three years ago.”
+That message was stark Monday, when she urged donors to “think about where we were three years ago.”

 “We know what’s in store with the MAGA Republicans.
 We just know it, right?
 We know because we’ve lived it.
 We’ve seen it,” she said.
 “We know what it’s like to see U.S. policy tweeted out in late-night tweet-storms.”